backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 ![](/images/math_ML_imgs/target_corr.png) ![](/images/math_ML_imgs/G3_corr.png)

-To emphasize my previous statement, notice that the order of correlation with the actual final grade seems a bit more logical than with the 0-1 target variable.

-To see all correlations, I will use seaborn to make a heatmap of the full correlation matrix!
+To emphasize on my previous statement, notice how the order of correlation with the actual final grade seems more logical than with the 0-1 target variable.
+Thus, I'll use G3 for making a heatmap of the correlation matrix.

 ```python
 # sorted correlation matrix